Average Retirement Income by Age and State

 Average retirement income by state

 Where you live is the single largest determinant of your retirement budget.
 While the national average retirement income serves as a starting point, it masks vast differences in the cost of living.
-A detailed, state-by-state perspective can help you move beyond national generalizations, setting a savings goal informed by the real-world earnings of your counterparts in other states.

-For instance, many states offer additional tax breaks for retirees.
-Some states exempt all retirement income from taxation, while other states offer substantial tax credits to retirees living on fixed incomes.
-One reality you cannot escape is how the federal government taxes your retirement income and estate.
-Even if you move to a state that doesn't tax Social Security benefits, pensions, or has no inheritance/estate taxes, you will still be subject to federal taxes.
+One reality you can't escape is how the federal government taxes your retirement income and estate.
+Even if you move to a state that doesn't tax Social Security benefits, pensions or has no inheritance/estate taxes, you will still be subject to federal taxes.

-If you are considering a move, note that a state with a much higher average retirement income usually has a proportionally higher cost of living as well.
+If you're considering a move, note that a state with a much higher average retirement income usually has a proportionally higher cost of living as well.
 Knowing this can help you assess whether your savings will be more durable in an area characterized by a lower average income and subsequently lower costs.

 Rank | State | Average retirement income |